amlsamples/transfertf/readme.md

 Please visit this tutorial for detailed instruction. https://github.com/Azure/ViennaDocs/blob/master/Documentation/TransferLearning.md

 Note you need to populate the images folder with at least 2 sub folders of images before you can run the training job.
+And only JPEG format is supported.

 Quick shortcuts: